 - Have gross assets of less than £15m, and no more than £16m immediately after the share issue

 - Have fewer than 250 ‘full time equivalent’ employees

-- Be unquoted or on AIM or ISDX Growth, and have no arrangements in place to become quoted on a recognised stock exchange.
+- Be unquoted or on AIM or NEX Growth, and have no arrangements in place to become quoted on a recognised stock exchange.

 - Be independent, ie not under the control of another company

 - Conduct a qualifying trade

 - Have a UK ‘permanent establishment’, though trading mainly in the UK is no longer a requirement.

 There are also anti-avoidance rules to counter pre-arranged exits and any arrangements designed to reduce an investor’s risk.